modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 ```

 The `stream add` command adds a stream descriptor to FastScore.
 The syntax of
-the stream descriptor is explained here (TODO: add a link to stream descriptor
+the stream descriptor is explained [here](../Product Documentation/Stream Descriptors.md).
-syntax).
-If the `<descriptor-file>` is omitted, the command reads the descriptor
+If the `<descriptor-file>` is omitted, the command reads the descriptor from the
-from the standard input.
+standard input.

 The `stream show` prints the stream descriptor to the standard output.
 The `-e`
 (edit) option allows editing the descriptor in-place.
 The edit option